andreluizreis/otx-app-code-challenge/README.md

 # App Code Challenge
-Coding challenge for candidates .
+Coding challenge for new candidates.

 # Requirements
 Create a native mobile application that follows the following criteria: